UCLA-CS130/Just-Enough/README.md

 `Webserver` (webserver.h) handles making connections and handling requests.
 One instance is created when the server is started.
 It is not enforced as a singleton, but we only use one instance and assume so in some places.
-However, the most recently constructed instance can be globally found using Webserver::instance, as needed for e.g. the StatusHandler.
+The most recently constructed instance (essentially a singleton) can be globally found using Webserver::instance, as needed for e.g. the StatusHandler.

 `Options` (options.h) is in charge of making sense of the config file.